 - Generate or read in data to ParaView, and save it into XDMF format.

 - time varying binary data dumps

 - Join the Xdmf mailing list here

-- To report a bug or request a feature, go to the Mantis Bugtracking system and select Project:Xdmf from the dropdown list.
+- To report a bug or request a feature, go to the GitLab issue tracker.

-- To edit these pages, send an email to Dave DeMarle with XDMF in the subject that includes your preferred user name and email address in the message body.
+- Please improve the pages!
+Send an email to Dave DeMarle at kitware.com with XDMF in the subject that includes your preferred user name and email address in the message body to do so.